-- How will your booth design facilitate people moving through your space, with safety protocols in mind?
+- How will your booth design facilitate people moving through your space?

 5. Set Up Metrics to Measure Success

 Measuring success is often overlooked when planning an event.
-We have noticed that attendance is down at most trade shows.
-Therefore, measuring ROI is no longer just a numbers game.
+Measuring ROI is no longer just a numbers game.
 Maybe you want more qualified leads.
 Perhaps you want to increase dwell time.
 (Yes, there are ways to measure how long booth visitors hang around and where.)
 Maybe you want to generate social media buzz and then track it.
 In this new environment ROO (Return on Objective) and more importantly ROE (Return on Experience) should come into play.
 When working with our clients to implement ROO and ROE strategies, we were able to notably increase potential revenue in our clients’ sales funnels, leading to greater ROI.